nubenetes/awesome-kubernetes/docs/other-awesome-lists.md

 - [github.com/ran-isenberg: AWS Lambda Handler Cookbook (Python) 🌟](https://github.com/ran-isenberg/aws-lambda-handler-cookbook) This repository provides a working, deployable, open source based, AWS Lambda handler and CDK Python code.
 This handler embodies Serverless best practices and has all the bells and whistles for a proper production ready handler.
 - [koslib/awesome-containerized-security 🌟](https://github.com/koslib/awesome-containerized-security) A collection of tools to improve your containerized apps security posture
 - [steveazz/awesome-slo: Awesome SLOs](https://github.com/steveazz/awesome-slo) A curated list of useful resources for SLIs/SLOs
+- [github.com/Noovolari/awesome-cloudops: Awesome CloudOps](https://github.com/Noovolari/awesome-cloudops) A curated list of tools and best practices for CloudOps

+## AI and ML

+- [github.com/terrytangyuan/awesome-kubeflow: Awesome Kubeflow 🌟](https://github.com/terrytangyuan/awesome-kubeflow) In this repository, you will find a curated list of awesome projects and resources related to Kubeflow

 ### Project Management